starsheriff/train-os/10-interrupts/README.md

 To do that, we have to utilize the cpus interrupts.
 Again, I will approach the problem from the ground up, deriving and assemblying everything from proper sources.
 Btw. maybe this is a first peek into _why_ I am doing this.
 Most of the obvious tutorials that are available online actually don't cover this.
-Those that explain interrupts stay in 32-bit protected mode.
+Those that explain interrupts usually stay in 32-bit protected mode.

-Let's pull out the _Programmer's Manual_ again.
+Let's pull out the _AMD Programmer's Manual Vol. 2_ again.
+The relevant sections are 1.6 2.6,

+From section 1.6 we learn

+> System software not only sets up the interrupt handlers, but it must also create and
+> initialize the data structures the processor uses to execute an interrupt handler when
+> an interrupt occurs.

+So, this gives the first hint of what we will have to do.
+First, we will have to implement the handlers for the interrupts.
+This one is kind of obvious.
+Second, we get told that it is _our_ responsibility to set up the relevant data structures so that the cpu can _find_ and _execute_ the interrupt handler as intended.

+The paragraph goes on, and we get a first glimp of our ride ahead...

+> The data structures include the code-segment descriptors for the interrupt-handler
+> software and any data-segment descriptors for data and stack accesses.
+Interrupt-gate
+> descriptors must also be supplied.
+Interrupt gates point to interrupt-handler
+> code-segment descriptors, and the entry point in an interrupt handler.
+Interrupt gates
+> are stored in the interrupt-descriptor table.
+The code-segment and data-segment
+> descriptors are stored in the global-descriptor table and, optionally, the
+> local-descriptor table.

 Section 2.6 describes interrupts and exceptions.
 Already in the first paragraph we are made aware of that the mechanism for interrupts is different in long-mode than in 32-bit protected mode.
 This means it might be that other tutorials, using the 32-bit mode, will not work.
 So, we are on our own;